Austria's Löger in charge until interim cabinet formed | DW | 28.05.2019

 Kurz remains, however, leader of his conservative People's Party (ÖVP), and buoyed by its first-place showing in the past week's European Parliament election, has vowed to return in the early September he called.

-Alongside his role as finance minister, ÖVP-member Löger was also vice-chancellor in Kurz's previous cabinet.
+Alongside his role as finance minister, ÖVP-member Löger was also vice-chancellor in Kurz's previously short-lived cabinet.

 President Van der Bellen has said he expects to name a caretaker government next, preceded by talks with all parties to find suitable candidates.